Aview-International/srt-converter/README.md

 1. Install dependencies.
 2. Run sh convert.sh.
 3. The generated srt file is named f.srt and would be found in the srts folder.
+(Note: The generated srt file overwrites the existing f.srt in the folder.)

 ### Sample
 ```